guangzhuwu/p2engine/README.md

 p2engine
 ========

-P2engine is a flexible and efficient platform for making p2p system (p2p live streaming, p2p vod...) development easier.
-Reliable UDP, Message Transport , Message Dispatcher, Fast and Safe Signal/Slot...
+P2Engine is a flexible and efficient platform designed to make Peer-to-Peer (P2P) system development easier.
+The platform provides features for developing P2P live streaming, P2P Video on Demand (VoD), and other P2P systems.
+Some of the key features mentioned in the repository description include reliable UDP, message transport, message dispatcher, and fast and safe signal/slot implementation.